csteach422/csteach422.github.io/coursework.md

 * prototyping
   * demo current prototypes
   * any working tests or models etc
+* anything else to help explain your mobile app...

 **NB:** DEV week assessment will include the following:

 * brief presentation or demonstration of current project work
   * ~ 10 minutes per group
   * analysis of work conducted so far
-    * eg: during semester & DEV week
+    * e.g. during semester & DEV week
-  * presentation, demonstration, or video overview...
+  * presentation and demonstration...
     * outline mobile app
     * show prototypes and designs
-    * explain what works & does not work
+    * explain what does & does not work
     * ...

 <a id="assessment3"></a>